THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

-So, any documents which will add more weight to these points will further tip the scale in your direction in scoring the Schengen visa.
+So, any documents that will add more weight to these points will further tip the scale in your direction in scoring the Schengen visa.

-Here are some of the essential documents required for Schengen Tourist Visa:
+Here are some of the essential documents required for a Schengen Tourist Visa:

 1. Schengen Visa Cover Letter

-Here is a sample cover letter with travel itinerary attached for your reference which could be applicable for other Schengen regions as well.
+Here is a sample Schengen Visa cover letter with a travel itinerary attached for your reference which could be applicable for other Schengen regions as well.

-Given the embassies experience in going through visa application documents for decades, more often than not, they might notice any loopholes, even when you think otherwise.
-So, it’s better to be upfront about any concerns that might arise from your application, and address it head-on.
+Given the embassy’s experience in going through visa application documents for decades, more often than not, they might notice any loopholes, even when you think otherwise.
+So, it’s better to be upfront about any concerns that might arise from your application, and address them head-on.
 Say you are traveling solo, or transportation not booked, and so on.

-If employed, provide last three months salary slips, ITR-A forms of last three years of Form-16A.
+If employed, provide the last three months’ salary slips, and ITR-A forms of the last three years of Form-16A.

-Else, if Self-employed, provide company registration certificate and original bank statement for last 3 months.
+Else, if Self-employed, provide a company registration certificate and original bank statement for the last 3 months.

-In either case – provide last three months bank statements in original with bank stamp and signature.
+In either case – provide the last three months’ bank statements in original with bank stamp and signature.

-Note – While applying through Italian embassy, make sure you show on an average € 70 or more per day for your duration of travel to Europe in the bank statements.
+Note – While applying through the Italian embassy, make sure you show an average € 70 or more per day for your duration of travel to Europe in the bank statements.